To get ready for your retirement, or your financial independence, you will need a recurring stream of cash flow.

 If You Sell Your Fund Units, Wouldn’t Your Capital Go Down Over Time?

-There is this fear among investors that if you sell the units, over time, you will have less units.
+There is this fear among investors that if you sell the units, over time, you will have fewer units.
 Your capital has to go down.

-While as you withdraw more units from the fund, the number of units do go down, but the value of each unit are going up as well.
+While as you withdraw more units from the fund, the number of units do go down, but the value of each unit is going up as well.

 Let us continue to look at Sara and her Global Core Equity Fund and see what happens at the end of 30 years.